CapriciousSmash/avalon-game/docs/Socket Signals.md

-'resolveParty'	Inform players of the party leader's final decision and begin next phase 'startVote'		Informs players voting has begun and gives option to accept/reject 'resolveVote'	Reveals results of player voting to accept/reject party and begin next phase
+'resolveParty'	Inform players of the party leader's final decision and begin next phase 'startVote'		Informs players voting has begun and gives option to accept/reject 'resolveVote'	Reveals results of player voting to accept/reject party and begin next phase 'startQuest'	Quest is starting and informs players that the party members are voting